-Understanding You Aid
+Understanding Your Aid

 Institutional Sources of Assistance

-Merit awards are offered only to freshman and transfer students at the time of admission.
-If you do not receive a merit scholarship as a freshman, you are not eligible to receive one in subsequent years as a returning student.
+Merit awards are offered only to first-year and transfer students at the time of admission.
+If you do not receive a merit scholarship as a first-year, you are not eligible to receive one in subsequent years as a returning student.
 In addition, if a student receives another source of funding that is designated solely for tuition, a merit-based award may be reduced since the combined total of these sources cannot exceed the tuition charge as determined on an annual basis.
 Please note, if you are offered a merit scholarship after you have received an initial offer of assistance, the additional award could reduce your need-based offer, not supplement it.

 All athletic-based grants are based upon a student’s athletic ability and talent prior to and during attendance at the College.
-Decisions about awards, amounts and renewability are determined by the head coach and the Athletic Department.
+Decisions about awards, amounts and renew-ability are determined by the head coach and the Athletic Department.
 For scholarship specifics, please refer to your National Letter of Intent (NLI).
 While this source of funding is based upon athletic talent, it could impact other need-based eligibility.
 If you are offered an athletic scholarship after you have received an initial offer of assistance, the additional athletic award could reduce your original need-based offer, not supplement it.

-All need-based awards are calculated by the Office of Financial Aid using the information provided to us on your FAFSA and CSS PROFILE (see How we calculate your institutional EFC).
+All need-based awards are calculated by the Office of Financial Aid using the information provided to us on your FAFSA and CSS Profile (see How we calculate your institutional EFC).
 Examples of need-based institutional funding include: scholarships in our donor program, Providence College Grant, Friar Grant, O’Connell Grant, Cunningham Scholarship and Martin Luther King Scholarship.
 All need-based financial assistance at Providence College is renewable for all four undergraduate years provided a student adheres to published dates and deadlines, remains in good academic standing, and continues to demonstrate similar financial need each year.

 Donor Scholarships are need-based, and scholarship recipients are selected by the Office of Financial Aid.
 While a student may be selected as a recipient for a donor scholarship, the funds will be used to replace and not supplement the original institutional grant awarded, since maximum institutional assistance was determined during our initial review.
 A separate application is not necessary, and all eligible students are considered for these funds.
-Visit our Institutional Donor Endowed webpage for more information.

 Providence College Family Grants